-i.
-Borrowers must seek tax increment financing through approval of an Act 381 Work

-City of Grand Rapids Brownfield Redevelopment Authority | LBRF Policy

-Plan.

-- ii.
-Loans will be repaid with annual tax increment revenues generated by the completed project, after the GRBRA has retained its administrative percentage of annual revenues. - iii.
-The maximum loan amount available to a project will not exceed the total tax increment revenues anticipated to be available for repayment over a fifteen (15) year period.
+- i.
+Borrowers must seek tax increment financing through approval of a Brownfield Plan Amendment and, as applicable, an Act 381 Work Plan. - ii.
+Loans will be repaid with annual tax increment revenues generated by the completed project, after the GRBRA has retained its administrative percentage of annual revenues.